Caveat: Psychedelia et Banalia

 Unfortunately, he had a gun, and so he decided to begin shooting at us.

-Fortunately, he was drunk, so his aim was really terrible.
+Fortunately, his aim was therefore really terrible.
 He hit my shoe.
-He hit Jon's foot, with a graze.
+He hit Jon’s foot, with a graze.
 He was shooting low.
-For all I know, he hit a horse, though we found no wound on them later.
-Jon's horse ditched him, leaving Jon sprawled on the cobblestone.
+For all I know, he hit a horse, though we found no wound on the horses later.
+Jon’s horse ditched him, leaving Jon sprawled on the cobblestone.
 My horse ran like the dickens, but I held on tightly.
-Several kilometers later, my horse stopped.
+Several kilometers later, feeling more like Paul Revere than ever before or since, my horse stopped.

 When Jon finally caught up to me, later, he blamed me for abandoning him.
-I said it was the horse's fault, and I was just along for the ride.
+I said it was the horse’s fault, and I was just along for the ride.
 I blamed him for so stupidly naming the dog.
-Jon said I was saying the dog's name too, and if I knew the dog's name was offensive, why didn't I say anything.
-I said I had said something, but that Jon was too drug-addled to pay attention at that time.
-Etc.
+Jon said I was saying the dog’s name too, and if I knew the dog’s name was offensive, why didn’t I say anything.
+I said that I had said something, but that Jon had been too drug-addled to pay attention at that time.
+And so we argued, for a while, there on the side of that hill among some scrub and cactus.

 What I’m listening to right now.